-Log the payload of matched rules · Cloudflare Web Application Firewall (WAF) docs
+Log the payload of matched rules

 To view the content of the payload in clear text, do one of the following:

-In the Firewall Analytics page (Firewall > Overview), enter your private key to decrypt the payload of a log entry directly in the browser.
-See View the payload content in the dashboard.
+In the Firewall Analytics page (Security > Overview), enter your private key to decrypt the payload of a log entry directly in the browser.
+Refer to View the payload content in the dashboard for details.

 Decrypt the payload in the command line using the

 matched-data-clitool.
-See Decrypt the payload content in the command line.
+Refer to Decrypt the payload content in the command line for details.